 Applying reversal and breakout patterns within candlestick structures at Support and Resistance zones is one of the most practical trading methods.

-Among the most commonly used patterns are Shooting Star, Hammer, and Hanging Man, which, when formed at key levels, can be used as valid entry signals.
+Among the commonly used patterns are the Shooting Star, Hammer, and Hanging Man candlesticks, whose formation at key levels can serve as a valid entry signal.

 Candlestick patterns in these zones are typically divided into two main categories: